mattvend/Gpu/README.md

 ## Building

-Open the solution with msvc and simply build the Release version.
+Open the MSVC solution and simply build the Release version.
 ImageInterpolation.exe should appear in the Release directory

 ## Architecture and design considerations